Free Martin Hopkins LDL Calculator for Precise Cholesterol Levels

 FeatureFriedewald FormulaMartin Hopkins LDL Calculator

-Fixed TG FactorYes (Ă·5)No
+Fixed TG FactorYes (÷5), Fixed FactorNo, Adjustable Factor

-Accuracy with High TGReducedImproved
+Accuracy with High TGReducedImproved.
+Better for High glyceride

 Valid for Low LDLLimitedStrong